-Lucy Letby trial: Nurse seen at cot of baby who collapsed, jury told
+Lucy Letby trial: Nurse told police spike in deaths was a shock, court told

 She told officers she could not explain Child A's death or Child B's near fatal collapse.

-When it was put to her that medical experts had concluded the likely cause was an injection of air into their bloodstreams, she said she "didn't do anything deliberately to harm" both Child A and B.
+When it was put to her that medical experts had concluded the likely cause was an injection of air into their bloodstreams, she said: "I didn't do anything deliberately to harm" both Child A and B.

 The trial continues.